ErichDylus/Smart-Contract-Resources/Legal.md

 Morrison Cohen's [Cryptocurrency Litigation Tracker](https://www.morrisoncohen.com/news-page?itemid=471) tracks SEC, CFTC, and criminal litigation; other public regulatory proceedings and summary orders; class action and private litigation; and major pronouncements by U.S. regulators about cryptocurrency.

 # Digital Signatures and Click-Wrap Transactions
-Courts have already looked upon digital signatures and click-wrap agreements with overwhelming favor, and smart contracts in their simplest form are likely to be viewed as a natural extension.
-Some examples of favorable statutory precedent are UETA and the E-Sign Act.
 Questions of a contract's enforceability or whether a contract has actually been executed typically fall within the purview of common law (where applicable) and thus are subject to numerous potential interpretations, especially in instances where jurisdiction is uncertain due to the distributed/decentralized nature of smart contracts.

-Digital signatures utilizing DLT or in a blockchain context do not yet have meaningful judicial precedent.
-However, a signature under public key encryption is likely to follow the same evaluations as a simple e-signature (such as a digitally signed PDF or merely an email with a designated name): did the signer actually execute, and did the signed have the intention to do so, the capability to do so, and the authority to do so?
+A private key signature's enforceability considerations are in many respects analogous to a simple e-signature (such as a digitally signed PDF or merely an email with a designated name): did the signer actually execute, and did the signed have the intention to do so, the capability to do so, and the authority to do so?

-## Arbitration, Dispute Resolution, and Litigation
-Smart contracts, or traditional contracts leveraging smart contract technology for certain terms or conditions therein, may integrate any traditional jurisdictional or dispute settlement clauses.
-However, Blockchain-based arbitration may present some interesting legal intricacies when the points to be arbitrated are non-binary or non-discrete, or in the instance of mistaken award.

 ## DAOs and Legal Entity Wrappers
 Decentralized Autonomous Organizations ("[DAO](https://medium.com/@OpenLawOfficial/the-era-of-legally-compliant-daos-491edf88fed0)s") are decentralized, "headless" entities which rely on smart contracts to automate certain operations, governance, and behavior.
-This reduces overhead, permits greater organizational transparency, and tightens internal controls.
-DAOs effectively decentralize identifying aspects of traditional entities such as jurisdiction of organization, principal place of business, and raise novel concerns in liability apportionment-- as such, regulatory compliance of DAOs, especially in the U.S., is tricky.
-LexDAO is a legal engineer club building web3.0 legal assets and code, such as escrow and dispute resolution, powered by Ethereum transactional scripts via an Aragon DAO.
-ZeroLaw LLC is undertaking to refine a model [DAO charter](https://github.com/lex-node/SCoDA-Simple-Code-Deference-Agreement-/blob/master/DAO%20Charter%20with%20Qualified%20Code%20Deference.md) for DAOs wishing to function as unincorporated associations.
-DAOs often create a corresponding "legal wrapper" meatspace entity in order to interact with traditional entities in meatspace contracts and generally soak up liability.
+This can reduce overhead, permit greater organizational transparency, and ease and automate capital apportionment.
+Some DAOs enable on-chain accession to off-chain guidelines or rules, such as constitutions or [charters](https://github.com/lex-node/SCoDA-Simple-Code-Deference-Agreement-/blob/master/DAO%20Charter%20with%20Qualified%20Code%20Deference.md) for DAOs wishing to function as unincorporated associations.
+DAOs often have a related "legal wrapper" meatspace entity in order to interact with traditional entities in meatspace contracts and generally approach certain types of liability.

-Smart contracts and DAOs present several advantages and possibilities for built-in regulatory compliance, as noted by the U.S. Commodities Futures Trading Commission's LabCFTC: smart contract collateral or proceeds cannot be sold to a non-Eligible Contract Participant (without clear digital forensic evidence on the blockchain), the contract may be coded so the transaction may not occur until the mandated period has passed, and it may incorporate automated reporting of required data or tax payments at pre-determined intervals.
+Smart contracts and DAOs present several advantages and possibilities for built-in regulatory compliance, such as automated reporting of required data or tax payments at pre-determined intervals or encoded transfer restrictions.

 US states' attempts to codify DAO-like entities (often slightly altered LLC implementations) have so far been rife with [issues](https://lexnode.substack.com/p/wyomings-legal-dao-saster).